AdobeDocs/experience-platform.en/help/xdm/api/overview.md

 ## Unions

 While Platform allows you to compose schemas for particular use cases, it also allows you to compose a "union" of schemas belonging to a specific class.
 A union schema aggregates the fields of all schemas that share the same class into a single representation.
-By enabling a schema for use with [Real-time Customer Profile](../../profile/home.md), that schema becomes included in the union for its class type.
+By enabling a schema for use with [Real-time Customer Profile](../../profile/home.md), that schema becomes included in the union for its particular class.
 As such, union schemas cannot be edited directly, and can only be affected by including or excluding schemas for use in Profile.

 To learn how to view unions in the Schema Registry API, see the [unions endpoint guide](./unions.md).